HungryGoatku/homework4/README.md

 # IMPORTANT for truffle-config.js file

-- For lines 45-49, remove the comments as this will active the file
+- For lines 45-49, remove the comments as this will activate the file
 - Line 47: this is the port in which the blockchain will be coming from;

 either 7545 for using Ganache GUI or 8585 if using ganache client through command line prompt

+# Next, new Migration file to deploy SmartContract
+- Within 'migrations' folder, copy the 1st one and open it within any text editor, ideally Notepad++
+- Once you opened it, create new file and copy content into new file for new .js file
+- This should be new file:

+var Courses = artifacts.require("./Courses.sol");

+module.exports = function(deployer) {
+  deployer.deploy(Courses);
+};